Cirrhosis

 Detecting serum antibody to hepatitis C (anti-HCV) and HCV-RNA indicates hepatitis C. Detecting hepatitis B surface antigen (HBsAg) and hepatitis B core antibody (anti-HBcAb) confirms chronic hepatitis B. Chronic hepatitis B with very low HBV viral load can occur in HBV/HDV co-infection.
 Most clinicians also routinely test for the following:

-• Autoimmune hepatitis: Suggested by a high antinuclear antibody titer (a low titer is nonspecific and does not always mandate further evaluation) and confirmed by hypergammaglobulinemia (IgG) and the presence of other autoantibodies (eg, anti–smooth muscle or anti-liver/kidney microsomal type 1 antibodies)
+• Autoimmune hepatitis: Suggested by a high antinuclear antibody (ANA) titer (a low titer is nonspecific and does not always mandate further evaluation) and confirmed by hypergammaglobulinemia (IgG) and the presence of other autoantibodies (eg, anti–smooth muscle or anti-liver/kidney microsomal type 1 antibodies)

 • Hemochromatosis: Suggested by increased serum iron and transferrin saturation and confirmed by homeostatic iron regulator (HFE) genetic testing